 In addition, the District may by its own action exempt residential homesteads of persons 65 years or older and of certain disabled persons, and travel trailers, to the extent deemed advisable by the Board.
-The District is not currently granting any exemptions of the appraised value of the residence homestead of an individual who is disabled or is 65 years of age or older, pursuant to Section 11.13, Texas Tax Code (the "Exemption").
-If approved after the District issues a series of Bonds, the Exemption in no way mitigates the District's unlimited tax pledge that secures the interest and principal payments on the Series 2024 Bonds and the District's outstanding bonds.
+The District is not currently granting any exemptions of the appraised value of the residence homestead of an individual who is disabled or is 65 years of age or older, pursuant to Section 11.13, Texas Tax Code.
 The District may be required to offer such an exemption if a majority of voters approve it at an election.
 The District would be required to call such an election upon petition by 20% of the number of qualified voters who voted in the preceding election.
 The District is authorized by statute to disregard exemptions for the disabled and elderly if granting the exemption would impair the District's obligation to pay tax-supported debt incurred prior to adoption of the exemption by the District.
 Furthermore, the District must grant exemptions to disabled veterans or certain surviving dependents of disabled veterans, if requested, but only to the maximum extent of between \$5,000 and \$12,000 of taxable valuation depending on the disability rating of the veteran.
 A veteran who receives a disability rating of 100% is entitled to an exemption for the full amount of the veteran's residence homestead.
 Additionally, subject to certain conditions, the surviving spouse of a disabled veteran who is entitled to an exemption for the full value to the veteran's residence homestead is also entitled to an exemption from taxation of the total appraised value of the same property to which the disabled veteran's exemption applied including the surviving spouse of a disabled veteran who would have qualified for such an exemption if such exemption had been in effect on the date the disabled veteran died.
 Partially disabled veterans or certain surviving spouses of partially disabled veterans are entitled to an exemption from taxation of a percentage of the appraised value of their residence homestead in an amount equal to the partially disabled veteran's disability rating if the residence homestead was donated by a charitable organization at no cost to the veteran.
 This exemption also applies to a residence homestead that was donated by a charitable organization at some cost to such veterans.
-Also, the surviving spouse of a member of the armed forces who was killed in action is, subject to certain conditions, entitled to an exemption up to the same amount may be transferred to a subsequent residence homestead of the surviving spouse.
+Also, the surviving spouse of a member of the armed forces who was killed in action is, subject to certain conditions, entitled to an exemption of the total appraised value of the surviving spouse's residence homestead, and subject to certain conditions, an exemption up to the same amount may be transferred to a subsequent residence homestead of the surviving spouse.